RusskijKorablIdiNaxuj/RusskijKorablIdiNaxuj/README.md

 ### Hi there 👋

-NOTE: If this repo becomes taken down, then it is a sign that GitHub supports war atrocities commited by putin!
+If this repo becomes taken down, then it is a sign that GitHub supports war atrocities commited by putin!

+NOTE: Since this app is not signed by any certificate for obvious reasons, Windows Defender will complain that this app is from an unknown source.
+It is safe to run this app anyway **unless it was downloaded from another location**.
+In which case the app may be altered, so be vigilant and compare the hashes of your binaries!

 ![GUI](Capture.JPG)